File Claim With Other Driver’s Insurance

 Delay in Accident Reporting

-Any accident must be reported to your insurance provider as soon as possible.
+In this situation, any accident must be reported to your insurance provider as soon as possible.
 Insurers often provide a 48-hour window to report an accident.
 Failure or delay in accident reporting can lead to the rejection of claims.

 Insurance providers set a certain deadline for claim registration.
 An insurance company may deny your claims if it exceeds the deadline.

 An Insurance company typically performs an investigation following an insurance claim.
 This included driver-related concerns like updated driver’s licenses and driving practices.
-Driving under the influence of alcohol or drugs can result in denial of claims.
+Driving under the influence of alcohol or drugs can result in the denial of claims.

 Breach of Policy Terms and Conditions

 Always abide by your car insurance policy terms and conditions.
 Failure to follow the policy’s conditions like using a personal car for work is a direct contract breach.
 A breach of policy terms and conditions is the main ground for the rejection of claims.

 Lend us your ear, Friend.
 We’re good listeners.
 In fact, we take good care of our customers’ ears by barging into them to help them save up to 20 percent or more on car insurance.
 Let us help you, too!
 Get a Quote

 Inform your insurance provider of any car modifications or upgrades you made.
 Any difference in the insurance information you provided may cause the rejection of insurance claims.